 Latin Music @ the Mint

 The Latin Music @ The Mint seeks to showcase different rhythms from Latin America, highlighting the talents of local musicians from the Latin American community.
-From classical music to Latin jazz, these concerts will provide a taste of the variety of cultures from the all corners of Latin America.
+From classical music to Latin jazz, these concerts will provide a taste of the variety of cultures from all the corners of Latin America.
+The audience will be able to grab a glass of wine while listening to these nostalgic melodies, while being able to dance and sing along!

 Round Table Discussions